DIY Physical Exam Part 1 — How to Check Your Dog’s Vitals

 Start with the basics for your pup’s physical exam: Assessing your dog's posture, discovering their normal temperature, and obtaining a heart rate for your dog.
 Next we will continue with a systems approach beginning with the head area, followed by the chest, and lastly, the abdomen.
 At the completion of this series of articles, you should feel totally prepared to perform a screening exam on your dog.

-Get Started With The Basics
+Get Started with the Basics

 First, before you start your hands-on dog physical exam, stand back and just simply look at your dog for a few minutes.
 (No prob, right?
 Could stare at the pup all day!)
 The posture, breathing, activity level, and general appearance can really tell you a great deal.
-Get a good picture of your dog’s “normal” in its relaxed home environment—this mental snapshot will help you notice any subtle change.
+Get a good picture of your dog’s “normal” in its relaxed home environment — this mental snapshot will help you notice any subtle change.

 How to Check a Dog’s Temperature

 Taking your dog’s temperature is an easy, important procedure — and learning how to take their temperature should be something all pet parents know how to do.
 Use a digital rectal thermometer (the ear type is less reliable and mercury thermometers can break!).
-Lubricate the end of the thermometer with petroleum jelly and gently insert the thermometer into your dog’s rectum about 1 inch for small dogs and about 2 inches for larger ones.
+Lubricate the end of the thermometer with petroleum jelly and gently insert the thermometer into your dog’s rectum about one inch for small dogs and about two inches for larger ones.
 If it does not slide in easily, do not force it.
 And do not risk taking your pet’s temperature if you feel there is a risk of being bitten.

 A normal dog temperature is between 100 F and 102.5F.